MiChaelinzo/Fun-Linux-Commands-/README.md

 ### Commands for Linux/GNU
 ```
-sudo apt-get install "commands" //if your missing it
+sudo apt-get install "commands" //if command not found

 $ cowsay "Random Text"
 _____________